iSach/clipmorph/README.md

 - [Laurie Boveroux](https://github.com/LaurieBvrx)
 - [Arthur Louette](https://github.com/LouetteArthur)

 Please find a more detailed description of the product itself [here](canvas.pdf).
+The slides for the final presentation are available [here](slides.pdf).

 > _This project is developed as part of the course "Machine Learning Systems Design" @ ULiège ([INFO9023](https://github.com/ThomasVrancken/info9023-mlops))._